PGScatalog/pgs-harmonizer/README.md

 There are additional requirements to run **pgs-harmonizer** as a pipeline:
 * [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation)
-* [SQLite](https://www.sqlite.org/index.html): You will need to generate a SQLite PGS Harmonized Knowledge Base (or use an existing one).
+* [SQLite](https://www.sqlite.org/index.html): The pipeline generates a SQLite PGS Harmonized Knowledge Base (or populate an existing one).

 Example of command to create a new Knowledge Base:
 ```